Commonwealth Scholarships for masters and PhD study for developing Commonwealth country citizens

 What are Commonwealth Scholarships?

-- The Commonwealth Scholarship Commission in the United Kingdom offers postgraduate scholarship opportunities for students from commonwealth countries around the world to study in the UK at Masters and PhD level.
+- The Commonwealth Scholarship Commission in the UK offers postgraduate scholarship opportunities for students from Commonwealth countries around the world to study in the UK at Masters and PhD level

 Who can apply for a Commonwealth Scholarship?

-To apply for a Commonwealth Scholarship (developing Commonwealth country citizens), you must:
+To apply for a Commonwealth Scholarship, you must:

 - Be a Commonwealth Citizen, refugee, or British protected person

-- By October 2018, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree and a relevant postgraduate qualification (usually a Masters degree)
+- By October 2020, hold a first degree of at least upper-second-class (2:1) honours standard, or a lower-second-class (2:2) degree and a relevant postgraduate qualification (usually a masters degree)